noerdisch/VagrantNoerdisch/README.md

 The box comes with 2 Elasticsearch nodes running as a cluster (Clustername is `noerdlastic_2x_local`, the version is pinned to 2.3.4 which marks the current stable 2.x Release).

-To access Plugins (see below for a list of installed ones) or use Elasticsearch from your computer in other ways there's a proxy-configuration on nginx in place which makes you able to use the host http://noerdsearch.local.noerdisch.net.
+To access Plugins (see below for a list of installed ones) or use Elasticsearch from your computer in other ways there's a proxy-configuration on haproxy in place which makes you able to use the host http://elasticsearch.local.noerdisch.net:9200.

 ## Currently installed Packages